ASA Data Visualization Poster Competition for Grades K–12

 Teachers and statisticians, whose decisions are final, will judge the posters on the following:

-Appropriateness of the graphics for the data
+Appropriateness of the Graphs for the Data – Statistical appropriateness of graphics

 $300, a plaque, and a plaque for the school